isomerpages/nparks-juronglake/index.md

   families and the community to come together.
 image: /images/Chinese Garden/Twin_Pagoda.jpg
 permalink: /
-notification: "ℹ️ The following will be closed until further notice for maintenance works: Crab Play, Heron Play, Snake Play (Forest Ramble, Lakeside Garden), Water Wall Court (Chinese Garden) & portions of Floral Garden (Japanese Garden).
+notification: ℹ️ Water Wall Court (Chinese Garden) will be closed until further notice for maintenance works.
 The Garden Shuttle Service will be suspended from 2 - 5 March for an event.
-Thank you for your understanding."
+Thank you for your understanding.
 sections:
   - hero:
       title: Jurong Lake Gardens